-for the number of cubes among $B_1,\ldots,B_{m_k}$ hit by $\gamma$.
+for the number of cubes among $B_1,\ldots,B_{M_{k}}$ hit by $\gamma$.

-As discussed in Section \ref{sec:1.2.1}, we are going to use $Y$ to predict $X$ in the form of an $L^2$-estimate (see \eqref{KEY} as well as Proposition \ref{prop4.6}).
-To this end, we need to give some preliminary up-to-constant bounds for various second moment estimates.
+As discussed in Section \ref{sec:1.2}, we are going to give an $L^2$-approximation of $X$ using $Y$ in the form of \eqref{KEY} (see Proposition \ref{prop4.6} below for the precise form).
+To this end, we need to give some preliminary up-to-constants bounds for various second moment estimates.